List of Asterix volumes: Format

 The storyline in a volume is typically 44 pages long; the exceptions are Asterix and the Golden Sickle, which is 42 pages, Asterix and the Goths, which is 43 pages, Asterix Conquers Rome, which is 28 pages, Asterix and the Chariot Race, which is 45 pages; and Asterix and the Class Act and Asterix and Obelix's Birthday: The Golden Book, both of which are collections of short stories.

 Text stories

-In 1967, Goscinny and Uderzo produced a narrated adventure Le menhir d'or on vinyl, accompanied by an illustrated storybook to be read along with the record.
+In 1967, Goscinny and Uderzo produced a narrated adventure Le menhir d'or (The Golden Menhir) on vinyl, accompanied by an illustrated storybook to be read along with the record.
 The book was reprinted with a new recording accessible by download in 2020.

 In the mid-1980s a series of illustrated text stories appeared, with some original art, but mostly taken and modified from existing albums.
 These were 26 pages in a smaller format than the normal albums with large print.
 They are aimed at a younger audience and were not enthusiastically received; translation into other languages was spotty.
 Unofficial fan translations to English of a few of these titles exist.